Blood Knot

 His hand snapped out, curling around her arm and bringing her to a halt with enough strength that she was yanked almost completely off her feet.
 Her breath pushed out of her.

 Fear sizzled through her as he slammed her up against the Explorer.
 The strength in him!
 And she couldn’t help the comparison, even though she hated herself for even thinking of it: Sebastian had never shown such strength.
-Had never hinted of such power, before.
+He had never hinted of such power, before.

 Bitterness circled through her as she looked at the man’s—the vampire’s—face.
 Sebastian had been careful never to reveal his full power, she realized.